Przejdź do treści

 Alternatives Considered

-Accept self-reported capabilities without passport
+Accept raw self-reported capabilities without passport-form assertions

 Separate capability directory service